-8. Discussion and possible action to approve the updated Transportation Programming Procedures
+7. Discussion and possible action to recommend approval of the updated Transportation Programming Policies

 Chris Vertrees explained that SEAGO receives approximately \$910,000 in surface transportation apportionments annually.
 In most cases, the funds are used for bigger projects which eliminates smaller entities.
 At the 2020 Strategic Planning Retreat, members requested it be researched how to make the process more equitable for smaller jurisdictions.
 The committee assigned to Transportation made the following recommendations: 1.
-Cap STBG project requests; 2.
-Eliminate Right of Way acquisition as an eligible activity for use of local STBG funds; 3.
-Establish a rotation of STBG funds by County; and 4.
+Cap on STBG project requests; 2.
+Eliminate Right-of-Way acquisition as an eligible activity for use of local STBG funds; 3.
+Establish a rotation of STBG funds by County; 4.
 Prioritize the use of ADOT's HURF Exchange Program to develop and fund local projects.
 He explained the process to gather input through the Transportation Advisory Committee and provided background on how the updated programming procedures were created.

-Mayor Montoya made a motion to approve updated STBG Project Programming Procedures.
+Vickie Vivian made a motion to recommend approval of our STBG Project Programming Procedures to the Executive Board.